-Article 14.7: Conditions for Participation
+Conditions for Participation

-1. A procuring entity shall limit any conditions for participation in a covered procurement to those conditions that ensure that a supplier has the legal and financial capacities and the commercial and technical abilities to fulfil the requirements of that procurement.
+- 1. A procuring entity shall limit any conditions for participation in a covered procurement to those conditions that ensure that a supplier has the legal and financial capacities and the commercial and technical abilities to fulfil the requirements of that procurement. - 2.
+In establishing the conditions for participation, a procuring entity: - (a) shall not impose the condition that, in order for a supplier to participate in a procurement, the supplier has previously been awarded one or more contracts by a procuring entity of a Party or that the supplier has prior work experience in the territory of that Party; and - (b) may require relevant prior experience if essential to meet the requirements of the procurement.

-- 2. In establishing the conditions for participation, a procuring entity: - (a) shall not impose the condition that, in order for a supplier to participate in a procurement, the supplier has previously been awarded one or more contracts by a procuring entity of a given Party or that the supplier has prior work experience in the territory of that Party; and - (b) may require relevant prior experience if essential to meet the requirements of the procurement. - 3.
-In assessing whether a supplier satisfies the conditions for participation, a procuring entity shall: - (a) evaluate the financial capacity and the commercial and technical abilities of a supplier on the basis of that supplier's business activities both inside and outside the territory of the Party of the procuring entity; and - (b) base its evaluation solely on the conditions that the procuring entity has specified in advance in notices or tender documentation. - 4.
-If there is supporting material, a Party, including its procuring entities, may exclude a supplier on grounds such as: - (a) bankruptcy or insolvency; - (b) false declarations; - (c) significant or persistent deficiencies in the performance of any substantive requirement or obligation under a prior contract or contracts; - (d) final judgments in respect of serious crimes or other serious offences; - (e) professional misconduct or acts or omissions that adversely reflect on the commercial integrity of the supplier; or - (f) failure to pay taxes.
+- 3. In assessing whether a supplier satisfies the conditions for participation, a procuring entity shall: - (a) evaluate the financial capacity and the commercial and technical abilities of a supplier on the basis of that supplier's business activities both inside and outside the territory of the Party of the procuring entity; and - (b) base its evaluation solely on the conditions that the procuring entity has specified in advance in notices or tender documentation. - 4.
+If there is supporting material, a Party, including its procuring entities, may exclude a supplier on grounds such as: - (a) bankruptcy or insolvency; - (b) false declarations; - (c) significant or persistent deficiencies in the performance of any substantive requirement or obligation under a prior contract or contracts; or - (d) failure to pay taxes.

-Article 14.8: Qualification of Suppliers
+Qualification of Suppliers